 Membrane Protein Structural Biology and beyond ...

-We work on biologically important systems, such as mitochondrial membrane proteins, G-protein coupled receptors (GPCRs) and their associated G-proteins and metabolite transporters in plants.
-These membrane proteins are involved in metabolic diseases, neurological disorders and cancer, or supply energy to enable plant growth and the generation of biomass.
-Beside NMR, we use electron microscopy, X-ray crystallography and a variety of other biophysical, biochemical and computational methods.
+Currently investigated membrane proteins are mitochondrial membrane proteins (Bcl2 proteins, VDAC1, MPV17), G-protein coupled receptors (GPCRs) and their associated G-proteins and metabolite transporters in plants.
+These membrane proteins are linked to metabolic diseases, neurological disorders, cancer, or the supply of energy to enable plant growth and biomass production.

 The group is associated with the TUM School of Natural Sciences, Department Bioscience and the Bavarian NMR Center (BNMRZ) and the Institute of Structural Biology at Helmholtz Munich.